ibra/lachesis/README.md

 ## lachesis (la·kuh·suhs)

-lachesis is a completely cli-based, customizable, automatic time tracking tool designed for tracking and viewing screentime. it automatically tracks your window usage and provides an intuitive command line interface for managing and viewing time spent on applications.
+lachesis is a completely cli-based, customizable, automatic time tracking tool designed for tracking and viewing screentime. it tracks your process usage and provides an intuitive command line interface for managing and viewing time spent on applications.

 ## features